11ason/home/src/content/posts/update-30-08-24/index.md

 ## What's Happening?

 September is right around the corner, which means school is starting again.
 This means I'll need to focus more on my schoolwork and less on personal projects.
-However, this doesn't mean I’ll stop posting—if anything, I think this will give me more content to share, even if the situation isn't perfect.
+However, this doesn't mean I’ll stop posting.

 ## Pros